-Because of the variances in state, county and local transportation agency resources and mission objectives, Salt Management Plans for said jurisdictions should be locally developed.
-The plans should define the key elements of an environmental management program.
+Because of the variances in state, county and local transportation agency resources and mission objectives, SMPs for said jurisdictions should be locally developed.
+The plans should define the key elements of an environmental management.
 Commitment to the plan should include accountability, goals, measurement of progress, communication, reporting, and periodic review.
-These aspects will ensure that local Salt Management Plans are living documents that allow for continual improvement.
+These aspects will ensure that local SMPs are living documents that allow for continual improvement.